-According to Dr. Dunnenberger, 97% of patients that come through the clinic have at least one variant that could affect how they respond to medicine.
-For example, one patient that underwent testing had a particular variant that indicated what types of anti-depressants may or may not be appropriate for them.
-Because the results of the test were unavailable to the clinician, the patient received one of the typically prescribed agents and ended up experiencing side effects.
-Had the information been in the system, the care team would have known to avoid this particular medication altogether.
+According to Dr. Dunnenberger, 97% of patients that come through the clinic have at least one variant that could affect how they respond to prescription medication.
+For example, one patient that underwent testing had a variant that indicated certain categories of anti-depressants may not be an effective treatment for them.
+Because the results had not been entered into the patient’s electronic medical record and were unavailable to the clinician, the patient received one of the typically-prescribed agents and ended up experiencing side effects.
+If the information had been in the patient’s record, the care team would have known to avoid this particular medication altogether.
 “Pharmacogenomics is not a crystal ball.
-It will not tell you what medicine to take and the exact dose,” added Dr. Dunnenberger.
-“But It will help reduce the amount of trial and error medicine that is currently in practice.”
+It will not tell you what medicine to take and the exact dose,” added Dr. Dunnenberger “but it will help reduce the amount of trial and error medicine that is currently in practice.”

 Dr. Dunnenberger will be on-hand at this year’s ACE, the weekend of September 23-25 at the Chicago Botanic Garden, to present on pharmacogenomics and its potential to make a revolutionary impact on patient treatment and outcomes.
 Be sure to attend his lecture on Friday, September 23rd at 3pm.
-Admission to the lecture is complimentary with your purchase of a ticket to ACE – which will directly support pharmacogenomics research at NorthShore.
+Admission to the lecture is complimentary with your purchase of a ticket to ACE which will directly support pharmacogenomics research at NorthShore.
 Tickets are available here.